fr1t2/docs.theqrl.org/_docs/node/testnetNode.md

 This file is now created automatically when you start the Testnet node.
 Simply start the qrl node passing the new `{{ layout.v.qrlCommands.startTestNetQRL }}`

-## Updating TestNet Nodes
+## Updating Testnet Nodes

-If you are running a TestNet node you will need to keep up to date as we reset testnet periodically.
+If you are running a Testnet node you will need to keep up to date as we reset testnet periodically.

 Each time the network is updated you will need to refresh some files and restart the node.
 Look for messages from the QRL team in the chat on Discord for updates to testnet.